My research explores how language reflects and constructs identity, belonging, and power.

 · Language attitudes and their social consequences

-· Ideologies of authenticity and representation of Cajuns in language and media
+· Ideologies of authenticity and representation in Cajun language and media

-· Cajun and Acadian language practices, belonging, and cultural continuity
+· Contemporary Cajun language practices, belonging, and cultural continuity

 Current Projects

-Resonant Belongings: Comparative Ethnography of Identity, Belonging, and Cultural Continuity in the Dance Halls of the Acadian Diaspora — Developing a doctoral research framework to explore how embodied communicative practices may enact and create resonances of belonging across Cajun, Acadian, and French regional contexts, with attention to cultural continuity and translocal identity.
+Resonant Belongings: Comparative Ethnography of Identity, Belonging, and Cultural Continuity in Gathering Spaces of the Acadian Diaspora — Doctoral research proposal; developing a framework to explore how linguistic and embodied communicative practices enact belonging within—and potentially across—Cajun, Acadian, and French regional contexts, with attention to cultural continuity and translocal identity.

-La Poussière: Rhythms of Identity, Class, and Cultural Belonging in a Cajun Dance Hall — Developing a conference presentation and journal article based on an ethnographic study of Cajun identity in a local dance hall, examining class-based sociability, multimodal communication, and intergenerational continuity.
+La Poussiere: Rhythms of Identity, Belonging, and Cultural Continuity in a Cajun Dance Hall — A conference paper based on an ethnographic study of a Cajun dance hall, examining how belonging is enacted through embodied participation, multimodal communication, and intergenerational continuity.

-Teaching English Across Contexts: A Practicum-Based Study of Multilingual Learner Support in K–12, Adult, and University Settings — Examining teacher adaptability and learner engagement across institutional contexts (practicum capstone project).
+Teaching English Across Contexts: A Practicum Study of Multilingual Learner Support in Secondary, Adult, and University Settings — Practicum capstone project; examining teacher adaptability and learner engagement across institutional contexts.

-Managing Complexity in ESL Classrooms: Rethinking Bloom’s Taxonomy and Higher-Order Thinking — Investigating the relationship between cognitive frameworks and communicative language teaching in multilingual learning environments.
+Managing Complexity in ESL Classrooms: Rethinking Bloom’s Taxonomy and Higher-Order Thinking — Conference presentation and workshop investigating the relationship between cognitive frameworks and communicative language teaching in multilingual learning environments.